aliahon/chat-app/README.md

 ### Client-Server Communication

-- **WebSockets**: The client and server communicate in real-time using WebSockets, ensuring a responsive and interactive user experience.
+- **WebSockets**: The client and server communicate in real-time using WebSockets.